Beexchangeio/smm-auto-posting/README.md

 Remember to review and adhere to Facebook's API policies and terms of service when automating posts to a Facebook Page.

+For Instagram :
+Please note that the Instabot library interacts with Instagram using unofficial methods, and there is a risk of violating Instagram's terms of service.
+Use this library responsibly and at your own discretion.

+Ensure that you have a valid Instagram Business account and provide your actual Instagram username and password when logging in.

+Remember to review and adhere to Instagram's API usage policies and terms of service when automating posts on Instagram.